 CASE SUMMARY

-On July 27, the Fourth Circuit issued its opinion vacating the lower court's opinion on the grounds the case was mooted by the Virginia General Assembly's passage of a law that effectively eliminated the at-large election scheme and required single-member district elections be used to elect seven of the ten City Council members.
-Recognizing that three of the City Council seats could still be elected at-large under the new state law, the Fourth Circuit remanded the case back to the district court to determine whether the plaintiffs could amend their complaint and pursue a Section 2 challenge thereto.
-On November 15, the district court granted the plaintiffs' motion to stay until the newly elected council members decides on a new method of election.
+• On July 27, 2022, the Fourth Circuit vacated the district court’s decision on the grounds it was mooted by a law recently passed by the Virginia General Assembly which effectively eliminated and replaced the City’s at-large election scheme.
+Noting that three of the seven City Council seats would still be elected at-large under the new law, the Fourth Circuit remanded the case to determine whether plaintiffs could amend their complaint to a new § 2 challenge.

 CASE LIBRARY